ninmedium/firstCalc/README.md

 # firstCalc
 WORK IN PROGRESS

-A simple calculator to practice HTML, CSS and JS principles
+A simple calculator to showcase HTML, CSS and JS principles